zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/image-processing_scenario00.png"  width="900" />

 Note:
-What should we do for the following scenario?
-When for instance function takes an image from BlobStorage, extract some features, Then process them
+What should we do in the following scenario?

+Suppose our function takes an image from BlobStorage, extract some features

 ---
 <!-- .slide: data-transition="none" -->